m-pektas/EHGAN/README.md

 # EHGAN
 Efficient Hair Style Transfer with Generative Adversarial Networks

-Code and other materyals will be uploaded next months !!
+As per company policy, code and other materials will be uploaded in the next months.